Introduction to Best Practices for SMS or Text Marketing Campaigns

 Make every text worthwhile.
 Your customers are giving you permission to text them.
 In exchange, you should offer them something of value.

 Don’t blast them with the same vague ad every week.
 Instead, make sure every text you send is worth their while.
 Discounts, exclusive savings, important announcements, event alerts, and useful information are all valuable things to share with your customers.
+Consider using MMS marketing to send images or other rich media as a way to diversify your engagement with subscribers.

 If you’re not providing your customers with value, there’s nothing stopping them from unsubscribing.